Last Updated on June 24, 2024 by blogadmin

 Domains

-The CompTIA Security+ certification exam covers five domains.
-Previously, the 501 covered six domains.
+The CompTIA Security+ SYO-701 certification exam covers five domains.
 These domains are:

 Each of these domains covers a specific set of knowledge and skills relevant to the field of cybersecurity.
-For example, in the domain of Threats, Attacks, and Vulnerabilities, candidates might be tested on their understanding of common types of vulnerabilities and the tools and techniques used to exploit them.
+For example, in the domain of Threats, Vulnerabilities, and Mitigations, candidates might be tested on their understanding of common types of vulnerabilities and the tools and techniques used to exploit them.

-In the domain of Technologies and Tools, candidates might be tested on their knowledge of security technologies, such as firewalls, intrusion detection, and prevention systems, then asked to configure and manage these technologies.
+In the domain of Security Architecture, candidates might be tested on their knowledge of security technologies, such as firewalls, intrusion detection, and prevention systems, then asked to configure and manage these technologies.

 Types of Questions